A $1.4 million speeding ticket surprised a Georgia man before officials clarified the situation

 Savannah officials say anyone caught driving more than 35 mph (56 kph) above the speed limit has to appear in court, where a judge will determine the actual fine.

-They said the figure Cato received reflected an automatically generated placeholder.
-The actual fine cannot exceed $1,000 in addition to state mandated costs.
+The figure Cato received reflected a “placeholder” that was automatically generated by e-citation software used by the local Recorder’s Court, said Joshua Peacock, a spokesman for Savannah’s city government.
+The actual fine cannot exceed $1,000 in addition to state-mandated costs.

+“We do not issue that placeholder as a threat to scare anybody into court, even if this person heard differently from somebody in our organization,” Peacock told The Associated Press.

-The officials tell WSAV the court is working on adjusting the language in e-citations to avoid confusion in the future.
+He added that the court “is currently working on adjusting the placeholder language to avoid any confusion.”